newtonproject/NEPs/NEPS/nep-40/index.md

 ## Newton Incentive Program

-The current NewPay node stake mining will be ended by 2020/2, then a Newton Incentive Program will be initiated:
+The current NewPay node stake mining will be smoothly transitioned since 2021/2, then a Newton Incentive Program will be initiated:

 Program budget: the same as above, No. 2